 Just like with other farmed animals, huge numbers of fish are reared in underwater factory farms.
 To ensure maximum profit, farmers tightly pack many thousands of fish into underwater cages and tanks.
 These farms are crowded, barren places where the fish have little else to do other than swim in endless circles.

 Water quality is important for fish welfare.
-Good water quality can ensure that the fish have adequate oxygen to breath comfortably and reduces the prevalence of disease.
+Good water quality can ensure that the fish have adequate oxygen to breathe comfortably and reduces the prevalence of the disease.
 Fish excrete into the water, so when lots of fish are in a small space, waste products such as ammonia can build up to dangerous levels.
 The resulting poor water quality can significantly impact a fish’s wellbeing.

 Fish also need enough space to swim and behave normally.
 Having the ability to choose to be in certain areas of the cage to adjust to different temperatures and light is essential for higher welfare – and this is restricted in higher stocking densities.
-It has even been shown that fish may suffer from sun burn if they are forced too close to the surface of the water.
+It has even been shown that fish may suffer from sunburn if they are forced too close to the surface of the water.

 Fish are kept in such huge numbers that diagnosis, separation and treatment of an individual fish is impossible.
-However, as with land animals, there are issues when fish are given feed containing antibiotics as a preventative measure, or where all animals in the group are treated even though only a few are sick.
-Use of antibiotics in this way means that the fish may be more able to survive in overcrowded and dirty conditions; but antibiotics should not be used as a substitute for good animal welfare.
+However, as with land animals, there are issues when fish are given feed containing antibiotics as a preventative measure, or when all animals in the group are treated even though only a few are sick.
+The use of antibiotics in this way means that the fish may be more able to survive in overcrowded and dirty conditions; but antibiotics should not be used as a substitute for good animal welfare.

 When antibiotics are given to fish in an open environment like a sea cage, antibiotics will leak out from the farm.
 Some studies looking at sediment beneath sea cages have even found antibiotic resistant genes several kilometres away from the farms.
 In general, microbes can become resistant to antibiotics faster the more they are used.
 This risks the future effectiveness of antibiotics – even for humans.

-Birds, seals, sea lions, walruses and otters are predators of farmed fish in sea cages, land-based tanks or pond farming systems.
+Birds, seals, sea lions, walruses, and otters are predators of farmed fish in sea cages, land-based tanks, or pond farming systems.
 Also, dolphins and wild fish such as swordfish and bluefin tuna predate on farmed fish.
 These animals can damage nets, leading to fish escapes, and eat or distress the farmed fish.

 Some farms use tools called acoustic deterrent devices (ADD) to keep aquatic mammals away.
 These devices use random frequency sweeps and tones to unsettle approaching animals.
 Other devices use sound pressure at a specific frequency to cause discomfort to animals if they come within close range.
-These devices may cause long term damage to the hearing of the seals, dolphins and whales that swim into the areas surrounding farms.
-Hearing is a critical sense to these animals, who depend on their hearing for navigating, finding food and communicating underwater, so the results may be devastating.
+These devices may cause long-term damage to the hearing of the seals, dolphins, and whales that swim into the areas surrounding farms.
+Hearing is a critical sense to these animals, who depend on their hearing for navigating, finding food, and communicating underwater, so the results may be devastating.

 In some European countries, pond systems have problems with predation by otters and beavers.
 Both otters and beavers are frequently culled despite their protected status.

 Before certain procedures that require fish to be crowded and handled, such as transport or slaughter, fish are starved for long periods of time.
-This is sadly endemic across the fish farming industry.

 In certain cases, starving for durations of between 1-3 days is deemed necessary to not further harm the fish.
 For example, clearing the gut before transport means that there is less waste excreted into the water while fish are transported, reducing the risk of harm to the fish from poor water quality.